Everything You Need To Know About Growing Your Own Smoothie Greens

 Whether you have a big backyard garden, a small outdoor patio, or a little sliver of available countertop space, there’s a way to grow a greens garden in almost any space.
 All you need is a little water, a little light, and a little patience – and you’ll be sipping your success in no time!

 There are obvious benefits to growing your own greens for smoothies – from being able to eliminate the use of pesticides to reducing your carbon footprint by getting vegetables that come from your backyard instead of from across the globe.
 You’ll also always have fresh vegetables on hand – and at a fraction of the price you’d pay at your local organic grocery store or farmers market.

 There are also less obvious benefits to growing your own smoothie greens.
-Research has shown that gardening can do everything from boost your mood and physical fitness to help improve your balance – and your kids’ eating habits!
+Research has shown that gardening can do everything from boosting your mood and physical fitness to helping improve your balance – and your kids’ eating habits!